Certified Peer Specialist

 WHAT IS A CPS?

 A CPS is a Certified Peer Specialist.
-A CPS is a person with a lived experience of a mental health condition that supports and assists others in the path of spreading hope and promoting recovery.
+A CPS is a person who has received special training to be able to use their lived experience of recovery from a mental health concern to support and assist others.

 WHAT ARE THE QUALIFICATIONS TO BECOME A CPS?

-1) Candidates must have a diagnosis of mental illness or a dual diagnosis of mental illness and substance use disorder.
-Candidates must be willing to identify as a person living with a mental health condition and be willing to use their lived recovery experience to support others in their recovery.
+1) Candidates must be willing to identify as a person living with a mental health condition and be willing to use their lived recovery experience to support others in their recovery.

-2) Applicants must have at least a high school diploma/GED, and may be requested to provide a copy of these documents.
+2) Applicants must have at least a high school diploma/GED, and may be required to provide documentation.

-3) Must be well grounded in recovery (At least one year between diagnosis and application to training).
+3) Must be well grounded in recovery with at least one year working towards wellness and recovery.

 4) Strong reading, comprehension and written communication skills as indicated by answers on the application.

-5) Must have demonstrated experience with leadership, advocacy, or governance.
+5) Ideally, applicants will have demonstrated experience with leadership, advocacy, or governance.

 WHAT IS THE TIER SYSTEM?